 Loneliness Matters: A Theoretical and Empirical Review of Consequences and Mechanisms

 Our podcasts will be published every 2 weeks on:

 Building New Realities Episode 1 was presented by Tim Fleming, Founder of Future Visual, the award winning VR & AR company.
-Future Visual helps teams achieve faster routes to competency at a reduced risk with VR & AR training solutions.
+Future Visual helps teams achieve faster routes to competency at a reduced risk with Virtual Reality Business Solutions.
 Ground breaking immersive experiences delivering ROI.
 Future Visual’s VR collaboration tool, VISIONxR™ extends your workplace to join remote VR team meetings from remote global locations to collaborate and learn, enhancing high value productivity.